ghc/ghc/docs/users_guide/using-warnings.rst

 .. ghc-flag:: -fdefer-typed-holes

-    Defer typed holes errors until runtime.
+    Defer typed holes errors (errors about names with a leading underscore (e.g., “_”, “_foo”, “_bar”)) until runtime.
 This will turn the errors produced by :ref:`typed holes <typed-holes>` into warnings.
 Using a value that depends on a typed hole produces a runtime error, the same as :ghc-flag:`-fdefer-type-errors` (which implies this option).
 See :ref:`typed-holes` and :ref:`defer-type-errors`.

     Implied by :ghc-flag:`-fdefer-type-errors`.
 See also :ghc-flag:`-Wtyped-holes`.

+.. ghc-flag:: -fdefer-out-of-scope-variables

+    Defer variable out of scope errors (errors about names without a leading underscore) until runtime.
+This will turn variable-out-of-scope errors into warnings.
+    Using a value that depends on a typed hole produces a runtime error, the same as :ghc-flag:`-fdefer-type-errors` (which implies this option).
+    See :ref:`typed-holes` and :ref:`defer-type-errors`.

+    Implied by :ghc-flag:`-fdefer-type-errors`.
+See also :ghc-flag:`-Wdeferred-out-of-scope-variables`.

 .. ghc-flag:: -Wpartial-type-signatures